 The Immigration Assessment Authority (the IAA) was established by the Migration and Maritime Powers Legislation Amendment (Resolving the Asylum Legacy Caseload) Act 2014, which commenced on 18 April 2015.
 From 1 July 2015, the IAA became an independent authority within the Migration and Refugee Division of the Administrative Appeals Tribunal.
-The IAA is independent of the Department of Home Affairs (the Department) and of the Minister for Immigration (the Minister).
+The IAA is independent of the Department of Immigration and Border Protection (the Department) and of the Minister for Immigration and Border Protection (the Minister).

 The role of the IAA is to conduct reviews of fast track reviewable decisions.
 Fast track reviewable decisions are those decisions made by the Minister, or delegate, to refuse to grant a protection visa to a fast track applicant.